Choijh03/RefrigeatorDigger_Application_Flutter/README.md

 -If item is available either from freezer or refrigerator, check box will be checked.

--User can slide tile from right to left and click trash bin icon to delte the item.
+-User can slide tile from right to left and click trash bin icon to delete the item.

--If item is not available neither from freezer or refrigerator, check box will be un-checked.
+-If item is not available either from freezer or refrigerator, check box will be un-checked.

--When new item is added or an item got deleted in freezer or refrigerator list, user can click refresh button on the top right corener to update the current available ingredients with recipes.
+-When new item is added or an item got deleted in freezer or refrigerator list, user can click refresh button on the top right corner to update the current available ingredients with recipes.

 -Help button is at the top right corner to guide user learn how to use the app properly.